SamanKhalife/linux-Tutorial/README.md

 - /opt – Optional software
 - /root – The home directory of the root
 - /media – Mount point for removable media
-- /mnt – Mount directory
+- /mnt – Mount point for mounting a filesystem temporarily
 - /srv – Service data